unepwcmc/icca-registry/README.md

 Here you want to check whether the ActiveStorage::Attachment and ActiveStorage::Blob tables are empty via the Rails console and running `ActiveStorage::Attachment.count`/`ActiveStorage::Blob.count`, if they are, it means the last migration did not work as it should, so there is a rake task `rake migrate:to_activestorage` for this situation.

 - `rake migrate:paperclip_to_activestorage` to copy all Paperclip files to the ActiveStorage location specified in the config file, whether local or remote.
+- Uncomment out lines 4-5 of `photo.rb` and `resource.rb` to let the app use ActiveStorage, and comment out line 2 in each case (don't delete just in case something goes wrong and you need to revert back to using Paperclip).
+Now the photos should load on each page.

 - `bundle exec rake bower:install`
 - Add `storage/` to your .gitignore, and remove `public/system`.